Empowering Wellbeing Through Lived Experience

 Gen Z: Leading in a Multigenerational Hybrid Environment

 David is a leadership expert with 20 years’ experience helping organisations and individuals unlock their potential.
-Having led teams in challenging environments and founded Haylor Leadership, he now focuses on helping workplaces adapt to Gen Z. In this session, David wi
+Having led teams in challenging environments and founded Haylor Leadership, he now focuses on helping workplaces adapt to Gen Z.

 David Haylor